Azure/fleet/docs/troubleshooting/README.md

 Check the status of the **ClusterSchedulingPolicySnapshot** to determine which clusters were selected along with the reason.

-### How can I debug when a selected cluster does not have the expected resources on it?
+### How can I debug when a selected cluster does not have the expected resources on it/ if CRP doesn't pick up the latest changes?

 Please check the following cases,
 - check to see if **ClusterResourcePlacementSynchronized** condition in CRP status is set to **true** or **false**